 Will Smith first donned the Men In Black suit and shades 15 years ago and now he's back with Men In Black III (released on Friday, May 25).
-The actor reveals why he wanted to take a risk and revisit the franchise.
+The actor reveals why he wanted to take a risk and

 By Kate Whiting.